 Regular attendance is critical for receiving a good grade in this course.
 Attendance will be taken during each class period.
 Absences will be excused in situations following university policy (illness, religious holy days, participation in university activities at the request of university authorities, and compelling absences beyond your control).
 Absences should be accompanied by timely notification (prior to class for non-emergencies) and proper documentation.
-If a class is missed the student should submit a 500 to 750-word review of the week's readings in lieu of attendance.
-This document should be emailed to the instructor prior to the next week's class.
+Up to two absences can be excused during the semester, with a makeup assignment used to assign points in lieu of attendance.
+This assignment (either a mini-zine about the archival collection your group is processing or a completed passport from the Austin Archives Bazaar on April 14th) should be submitted to the instructor no later than April 23rd.

-PLEASE NOTE: Assignments should be submitted to Canvas by 8 am on the due date.
+PLEASE NOTE: Assignments should be submitted to Canvas by 8am on the due date.
 The following schedule will be used as the basis for calculating grades:

-Grade Cutoff

-Α 95%

-A- 89%

-B+ 84%

-В 79%

-B- 74%

-C+ 69%

-С 64%

-C- 60%

-F <60%
+Grade Α A- B+ В B- C+ С C- F Cutoff 95% 89% 84% 79% 74% 69% 64% 60% <60%

-Late Work: Please note that given the nature of the course it is generally not possible to grant extensions for assignments.
-If the assignment is not handed in on the due date and time you will lose half a letter grade (e.g., A becomes A-, A- becomes B+, and so on) for every 24 hours the assignment is late.
+Late Work: Please note that given the nature of the course, it is generally not possible to grant extensions for assignments.
+If the assignment is not handed in on the due date and time you may lose half a letter grade (e.g., A becomes A-, A- becomes B+, and so on) for every 24 hours the assignment is late.
 Assignments will not be accepted more than 6 days past the due date.